Bossam: Steal the Fate: Casting

-On June 29, 2020 Jung Il-woo was confirmed to play lead role.
+On June 29, 2020 Jung Il-woo was confirmed to play the lead role.
 On August 26, 2020 Kwon Yu-ri joined the cast as the female lead.
 On 11 November, Shin Hyun-soo's agency reported that he was considering a proposal to appear in the new historical drama.
 In March 2021, the lineup was confirmed.

 Filming

 On November 23, 2020, it was reported that filming was stopped due to COVID-19 pandemic.
 An official from production of the drama quoted, "The filming was stopped due to the occurrence of a confirmed case.
 All the cast and staff are in self-quarantine."

 Release

 MBN's first historical series, the 10th anniversary special drama premiered on MBN on May 1, 2021, and streamed simultaneously on Wavve.